-Nearly all households (90%) indicated that their lands could or would be negatively affected by the project.
-Among these respondents, a significant proportion (60%) addressed the loss of land and its impact on agricultural activities as the primary concern, while 20% pointed to access and irrigation challenges, including the division of land and additional costs, as the reasons for their concerns.
+More than half of the (57.1%) households indicated that their lands could or would be negatively affected by the project, and the remaining does not answer the question.
+Among these respondents, a significant proportion (66.7%) addressed the loss of land and its impact on agricultural activities as the primary concern.